Density of group languages in shift spaces: Introduction

-Here is an example of what the existence of density might say for specific systems.
-Consider the Fibonacci shift (whose definition is recalled in \cref{ss:fibo}) on the two-letter alphabet $\{a,b\}$, with its unique invariant measure $\mu$.
+Here is an example of what these results tell us about specific systems.
+Consider the Fibonacci shift on the two-letter alphabet $\{a,b\}$, whose definition is recalled in Section~\ref{ss:fibo}.
 For each word $w$ in the language of the shift space, denote by $|w|_a$ the number of occurrences of $a$ in $w$.
-Then for most long words $w$, for each $r=0,\ldots, m-1$, the probability that $|w|_a$ is congruent to $r$ mod $m$ is approximately $1/m$.
-The convergence holds only in the sense of Ces\`{a}ro mean.
-This specific example with $m=2$ is developed in detail in \cref{ss:fibo}.
+Then, we can apply Theorem~\ref{t:first-main} to deduce that the average probability over sufficiently long words $w$ that $|w|_a$ is congruent to $r$ mod $m$ is approximately $1/m$, for each $r=0,\ldots, m-1$.
+However the convergence of these probabilities holds only in the sense of Ces\`{a}ro mean.
+This specific example with $m=2$ is developed in detail in Section~\ref{ss:fibo}.

-There have been previous results of this nature concerning equidistribution modulo $m$.
-For instance, Veech \cite{Veech1969,Veech1975} studied the parity of the number of visits to an interval by the orbit of a point under an irrational rotation, and Jager and Liardet~\cite{JL:88} studied the congruence classes of the matrices in $\GL(2,\Z)$ associated with continued fraction expansions of real numbers.
-In each of these cases, it is ergodicity of a relevant skew product that implies equidistribution among cosets.
-We revisit these results in \cref{s:examples}.
+There have been previous results of a similar nature concerning equidistribution modulo~$m$.
+For instance, Veech~\cite{Veech1969,Veech1975} studied the parity of the number of visits to an interval by the orbit of a point under an irrational rotation (see Example \ref{ex:counting1}), and Jager and Liardet~\cite{JL:88} studied the congruence classes of the matrices in $\GL(2,\Z)$ associated with continued fraction expansions of real numbers {see Example \ref{ex:convergents}}.
+We also revisit these results in Section~\ref{s:examples} in the particular case of Sturmian shifts.
+In each case, it is ergodicity of a relevant skew product that implies equidistribution among cosets.
 Our approach provides still more examples.
-These examples include the Thue--Morse shift (explored in \cref{eg:thue-morse-1,eg:thue-morse-2}) and the case of substitutive dendric shifts (presented in \cref{ss:dendric}), which includes substitutive Sturmian shifts and substitutive codings of interval exchanges,
+These examples include the Thue--Morse shift (explored in Examples~\ref{eg:thue-morse-1} and \ref{eg:thue-morse-2}) and the case of substitutive dendric shifts (presented in Section~\ref{ss:dendric}), which includes substitutive Sturmian shifts and substitutive codings of interval exchanges.